zarinplus/docs/README.md

 	</script>

 ### Create Payment Request
 Get your `{private token}` from your merchant account and replace it in the request endpoint.
+Please watch [sample codes](https://github.com/emtiyaz-app/samplecodes/tree/master/php/payment)

 #### Request Endpoint